samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

   algorithms: ['RS256']
 });

-module.exports = function (scopes) {
+module.exports = function () {
-  const scopesGuard = jwtAuthz(scopes || []);
   return function mid(req, res, next) {
     tokenGuard(req, res, (err) => {
-      err ? res.status(500).send(err) : scopesGuard(req, res, next);
+      err ? res.status(500).send(err) : next();
     });
   }
 };
 ```

 The goal of this script is to export a Restify middleware that guarantees that requests have an access token issued by a trust-worthy party (in this case Auth0).
-The middleware also accepts an array of scope to, while filtering requests, check that these scopes exist in the access token.
 Note that this script expects to find two environment variables:

 * `AUTH0_AUDIENCE`: The identifier of our API (`https://birthdates-api.herokuapp.com`).
 * `AUTH0_DOMAIN`: Your domain at Auth0 (e.g., `biodunch.auth0.com`).

-You will set these variable soon, but it is important to understand that the domain variable defines how the middleware finds the signing keys.
+You will set these variables soon, but it is important to understand that the domain variable defines how the middleware finds the signing keys.

 After creating this middleware, you will have to open the `app/routes/routes.js` file and update it as follows: